nautobot/nautobot-app-netbox-importer/docs/dev/generator.md

-# Importer Documentation
+# Generator Documentation

-This document details the importer process.
+This document details the generator structure, which is responsible for importing data from NetBox to Nautobot.

 ## Overview